YuriGor/deepdash/docs/index.md

     - `keepCircular` (true) - The result object will contain circular references if they passed the filter.
     - `replaceCircularBy` (no defaults) - Specify the value to replace circular references by.
     - `condense` (true) - Condense the result object, since excluding some paths may produce sparse arrays
+    - `onMatch` (object) - describes how current value should be processed, if current path matches the criteria.
+By default it will be completely excluded from the result object and deeper children check will be skiped.
+        - `skipChildren` (false) - skip or iterate over value's children
+        - `cloneDeep` (false) - deeply clone current value into result or copy primitives only and create empty array/object without nested data.
+        - `keepIfEmpty` (false) - keep empty array/object in the result, if all the children were filtered out/not exist.
+    - `onNotMatch` (object) - describes how current value should be processed, if current path NOT matches the criteria.
+By default it will be copied into result object without deep cloning, and all it's deeper children will be inspected.
+        - `cloneDeep` (false)
+        - `skipChildren` (false)
+        - `keepIfEmpty` (true)
 * `returns` - object without specified values.

 **Example:**